 Benjamin D. Geffen, Staff Attorney

-Mr. Geffen joined the Law Center in October 2010, following his completion of a clerkship with the Honorable Robert M. Levy in the U.S. District Court for the Eastern District of New York.
-Mr. Geffen’s work at the Law Center focuses on such issues as educational equity, voting rights, and access to public records, and he provides support to the Law Center’s senior attorneys in a wide variety of cases.
+Mr. Geffen joined the Law Center in October 2010 following his completion of a clerkship with the Honorable Robert M. Levy in the U.S. District Court for the Eastern District of New York.
+Mr. Geffen’s work at the Law Center focuses on such issues as educational equity, voting rights, access to public records and health care.
+Mr. Geffen also serves as a mayoral appointee on the City of Philadelphia’s Police Advisory Commission.

 Mr. Geffen graduated cum laude from Princeton University with a degree in Philosophy.
-After working for several years in the not-for-profit sector in Boston, he attended the New York University School of Law, where he served as Editor-in-Chief of the NYU Annual Survey of American Law.
+He attended the New York University School of Law, where he served as Editor-in-Chief of the NYU Annual Survey of American Law.

 Barb joined the Law Center in March of 2013.
 In her current role, Barb engages Law Center supporters and builds the organization’s visibility through strategic development and communications programming.